wf9a5m75/ionic-googlemaps-demo/README.md

 ```

-After finish the fixing bugs, please commit to the https://github.com/wf9a5m75/ionic-native
+After finish fixing bugs, please commit to the https://github.com/wf9a5m75/ionic-native

 Because I already sent [a pull request](https://github.com/ionic-team/ionic-native/pull/1834) to the original ionic-native repo.
-If you commit the code to the https://github.com/wf9a5m75/ionic-native, automatic code review is executed at the pull request page.
+If you commit the code to the https://github.com/wf9a5m75/ionic-native, an automatic code review is executed at the pull request page.

 Pull request [#1834 Fix: Google Maps Doc page](https://github.com/ionic-team/ionic-native/pull/1834)